DLI-ShenZhen/XY-Meta/README.md

 # XY-Meta
-XY-Meta: A high-efficiency search engine for large scale metabolome identification combines with FDR control using Target-Decoy strategy
+XY-Meta: A high-efficiency search engine for large scale metabo-lome annotation with accurate FDR estimation